 The wonderful Greater Philadelphia Film Office recommended me to not one, but two, producers looking for a screenwriter.
 I collaborated with actor Dave Shaver (CNN's upcoming "The Pope") on a pilot and second episode of his show "Ready For Departure," which I describe as "The Love Boat" meets "Twilight Zone" on a plane.
 Another Philly producer hired me to re-write three of his screenplays.

 Tigre Hill's "American Zealot" bio-pic of controversial 1960s Civil Rights activist Cecil B. Moore, one of the best screenplays I've read in years, continues to brew as financing starts to come together with me in some kind of producing role.
+UPDATE: This project has gone through many ups and downs.
+While I made significant contributions to the project - such as taking an unformatted, incoherent screenplay and reformating to industry standards as well as doing some story-editing.
+I am no longer attached to project but wish the producers well.

 The biggest news might be the return to my first love, acting.
 I had a co-starring role in up-and-coming horror-comedy icon Nigel Bach's "Badder Ben," the final chapter in his wildly successful "Bad Ben"trilogy.
 It was a blast to work on and, if I listen carefully, it sounds like there might be a role in one of his next projects.